spessasus/SpessaSynth/README.md

   - Render each channel as a separate .wav file
   - Export the modified MIDI file to .mid
   - Export the trimmed SoundFont to .sf2
+  - Export a DLS file to .sf2
   - Or compress it as .sf3!
   - Bundle both as .rmi with metadata such as album cover!
-- Comes bundled with a compressed [SGM](https://web.archive.org/web/20130616094125/http://www.geocities.jp/shansoundfont/) SoundFont to get you started
+- Comes bundled with a compressed [GeneralUser GS](https://schristiancollins.com/generaluser.php) SoundFont to get you started
 - No additional dependencies!

 <h3 align='center'>Still not convinced?
 Check out these screenshots:</h3>